JuliethAgbo/Marketing-Data-Analytics/README.md

 ## Marketing-Data-Analytics

 ## Overview
-This project analyzes a marketing dataset using machine learning techniques to predict customer behaviors.
-The dataset comes from a banking institution and contains information about customer transactions, loans, and previous interactions.
+This project aims to analyze customer data and build a predictive model to determine whether a customer will subscribe to a term deposit.
+The dataset comes from a banking institution and contains information about customer transactions, loans, and personal details like job, marital status, and education.
+The dataset was cleaned, pre-processed, and used to build a Decision Tree Classifier, with its performance optimized using GridSearchCV.
 ## Problem Statement
-The goal of this analysis is to predict whether a customer will subscribe to a term deposit based on their financial history and previous interactions with the bank.
-This will help in targeting the right customers for marketing campaigns.
-# Dataset
-The dataset used in this project is Bank.csv, which contains the following key columns:
-balance: Customer account balance
-default: Whether the customer has credit in default (yes/no)
-housing: Whether the customer has a housing loan (yes/no)
-loan: Whether the customer has a personal loan (yes/no)
-previous: Number of previous contacts
+Banks run marketing campaigns to encourage customers to subscribe to term deposits, but targeting the right customers efficiently results in a challenge.
+This project aims to solve the problem by developing a machine learning model that can increase conversion rates and reduce waste of resources

-# Total Dataset: 45,210
+Total Dataset: 45,210

 ## Data Analytics Methodology
-# 1. Data Cleaning & Preprocessing:
+ 1. Data Cleaning & Preprocessing:
 * Read the dataset using Pandas
-* Converted categorical variables into numerical form using OrdinalEncoder().
+* Converted categorical variables into numerical form
 * Split the data into training and testing sets.
-# 2. Model Training
+2. Model Training
-* Trained a Decision Tree Classifier to predict customer subscription.
-* Used GridSearchCV for hyperparameter tuning.
+Used GridsearchCV for hyperparameter tuning and used the decision tree classifier as the model estimator

-3. Evaluation Metric
+3. Evaluation Matrix
-  The evaluation metrix was created by o	Classification Report o	Confusion Matrix
+  The evaluation matrix was created by using a Classification Report, and Confusion Matrix

-Results & Findings
-The Decision Tree model was evaluated using classification metrics.
-The confusion matrix and classification report provided insights into the model’s performance.
-Future Improvements
-•	Try other machine learning models like Random Forest or Logistic Regression.
-•	Perform feature selection to improve accuracy.
-•	Implement cross-validation for better generalization.
-How to Use This Repository
-1. Clone the repository:
-git clone <repository-url>
-2. Install dependencies:
-pip install -r requirements.txt
-3. Run the notebook using Jupyter:
+## Key findings & Result

+1. The initial Decision Tree model achieved 83% accuracy in predicting customer subscription.
+A further optimization was carried out while ensuring we do not overfit the model
+2. After hyperparameter tuning, the optimized model improved to 88% accuracy demonstrating the importance of fine-tuning for a better predictions
+3. At each stage of training the dataset, the model’s performance was evaluated using a confusion matrix and classification report, ensuring a balanced approach to precision and recall.